Přerov

 Přerov ([ˈpr̝̊ɛrof]; Prerau) is a city in the Olomouc Region of the Czech Republic.
 It has about 41,000 inhabitants.
 It lies on the Bečva River.
 In the past it was a major crossroad in the heart of Moravia in the Czech Republic.
-The historic centre of the town is well preserved and is protected by law as an urban monument zone.
+The historic city centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-Přerov is made up of 13 city parts and villages:
+Přerov consists of 13 municipal parts (in brackets population according to the 2021 census):